Lauren C. Roth Venu

 Lauren Roth Venu is passionate about developing strategic, innovative solutions to build water resiliency.
 As the Founding Principal of Roth Ecological Design Int.
 LLC, Lauren strives to bridge her background in ecological design, the water sciences and policy to elevate site design by maximizing onsite water conservation, reuse and stormwater recharge practices that meet the triple bottom line.
 Her educational background includes B.A. in Environmental Science with a specialty in Water from the University of Colorado at Boulder; a Master of Science in Oceanography from the University of Hawai‛i at Manoa; a graduate of the Proper.net Leadership Program from the United Nations University / East-West Center; and is a fellow of the 2015 Water Leadership Institute (Water Environment Federation).

 Lauren is a frequent lecturer and published author on ecological design and green (water) infrastructure.
-She also has served on variety of public service roles including an advisory role for the State of Hawai'i Water Conservation Plan Committee (2011-2013); member of the City and County of Honolulu Sustainable Building Task Force of which she chaired the Water and Wastewater Sub-Committee (2010-2011); the State of Hawaii Department of Health Water Reuse Guidelines Advisory Committee (2013-2016); and as Chair of the Hawaii Chapter United States Green Building Council Advocacy Committee she leads the (green) plumbing codes investigation for the Green Codes Investigative Committee for the Hawaii State Building Code Council (2013-present).
+She also has served on a variety of public service roles including an advisory role for the State of Hawaii Water Security Advisory Group (2017), State of Hawai'i Water Conservation Plan Committee (2011-2013); member of the City and County of Honolulu Sustainable Building Task Force of which she chaired the Water and Wastewater Sub-Committee (2010-2011); the State of Hawaii Department of Health Water Reuse Guidelines Advisory Committee (2013-2016); and as Chair of the Hawaii Chapter United States Green Building Council Advocacy Committee she led the (green) plumbing codes investigation for the Green Codes Investigative Committee for the Hawaii State Building Code Council (2013-2018).
 She has also volunteered her time as a (Co)-Project Manager for the Hawaii Engineers Without Borders Chapter.
-In addition, she serves as President of the Board of Directors for the Water Institute for Sustainability Education (WISE) and as well as a Board of Directors member for 'Ahahui Malama I Ka Lokahi.
+In addition, she serves as a Board of Directors member for 'Ahahui Malama I Ka Lokahi.
 Some of Lauren's accolades include: a Region 9 Environmental Protection Agency awarded project (2005); being named one of the "Top Forty Under Forty Business Leaders" by Pacific Business News (2014); and named by Pacific Edge Magazine (2015) as an "Emerging Leader in Design."

 Polina Carlson specializes in graphic and AutoCAD design.
 At REDI, she combines her love of nature with her sense of aesthetics, design, and technical skills, to support the planning and design development of projects.